-Stuttgart vs Nurnberg
+Stuttgart vs Nurnberg by Gustav

 Stuttgart logically, wants to return straight away to Bundesliga and the team does fine job for now.
 After thirteen rounds played with a man less then the other teams at the peak of the table, the team is having twenty-six points, which is four points less than leaders from Braunschweig and a point more than third placed Hannover.